jamesmcm/fireiceRL/PLAN.md

 **3.2.
 Penalties and Incentives for Efficient Play:**

-*   **Penalizing In-Menu Time:** To discourage the agent from lingering in menus, a small negative reward should be applied for every frame the agent is not in a level.
-This can be determined by checking the values at addresses `$0018`, `$001C`, and `$00D0`.
+*   **Level Entry Guardrails:** Because resets inject the agent directly into a stage, any time spent out of level is unexpected.
+Track `$0018`, `$001C`, and `$00D0` as assertions rather than as a reward component so you can raise alerts if the loader ever drops the agent back to a menu.
 *   **Pause Awareness:** Addresses `$031D` and `$0321` are set to `1` while a level is paused.
 A mild penalty per paused frame can deter unnecessary pausing without preventing deliberate restarts.
 *   **Death Detection:** Address `$0003` equals `8` during the death animation.
 Treating the rising edge of this flag as a terminal signal allows penalties (and optional resets) for failed attempts without interfering with normal level completion.
-*   **Menu Entry Reward:** Addresses `$0324`/`$0328` light up on the level-select menu.
-A one-off reward after a reset encourages the policy to progress from the title/menu sequence into actual levels.
-*   **Discouraging Re-entry of Completed Levels:** The agent needs to be penalized for entering a level that has already been completed.
-This can be achieved by checking the corresponding bit in the world completion bitmask (`$0400` range) before entering a level.
-If the bit is already set, a negative reward should be applied.
+*   **Completed Level Penalty:** Penalize attempts to re-enter a cleared level by checking the matching bit in the world completion bitmask (`$0400` range) before allowing a jump.
-*   **Encouraging Exploration of Uncompleted Levels:** To nudge the agent towards new challenges, a small initial positive reward can be given upon entering a level that has not yet been completed.
+*   **Exploration Incentive:** To nudge the agent towards new challenges, provide a small initial positive reward when dropping into a level that has not yet been completed.
-*   **Level Select Detection:** Memory addresses `$0324` and `$0328` are set to `1` while the level-select menu is shown.
-These flags can be used to avoid accidental episode termination or to modulate penalties while navigating menus.
+*   **Menu State Monitoring:** Memory addresses `$0324` and `$0328` still toggle on the level-select menu; log them for diagnostics but avoid rewarding or penalizing them since the loader should keep the agent away from menus entirely.

 **3.3.
 Reward Function Implementation:**